15 Healthy Travel Recipes That Make Clean Eating on the Go Easy

 Prep Time: 35 minutes | Difficulty: Medium

-Make a batch for the week of portable breakfast squares for the week.
+Make a batch of portable breakfast squares.

 Ingredients: